awesome31/learning-curve/docs/Frontend/web-performance.md

 - **Lazy Loading Resources**: Non-Critical path resources can be loaded later.

 ```
-    <script>: Downloads and executes the script
+    <script>: Downloads and executes the script and blocks HTML parsing
-    <script defer>: Downloads the script and executes after the DOM is ready
+    <script defer>: Downloads the script and executes after the DOM is ready.
+Execution order is guaranteed.
-    <script async>: Downloads the script and executes as soon as it is available
+    <script async>: Downloads the script and executes as soon as it is available.
+Execution order is not guaranteed.
 ```

 We should almost always use `defer`.
 Execution order is guaranteed.